mbudget0x01/mbudget0x01-pwnagotchi-util/ReadMe.md

 - [x] Add in multiple modes for the hascat execution e.g. rules etc
 - [x] Make runs configurable
 - [x] Keep a list of all attempts and results, to prevent multiple workload
-- [ ] Write and extend a Wordlist out of SSIDs to use in further runs
+- [x] Write and extend a Wordlist out of SSIDs to use in further runs
 - [ ] Make Dockerfile configurable through variables
 - [ ] Implement cleanup
+- [ ] Build some sort of communication with pwnagotchi to automate the process

 ## Licensing